Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 Gosick (2018) is an anime that belongs in your personal collection.
 Sure, digital streaming is more convenient but when you buy a physical copy, it belongs to you forever.
 I plan on owning this series because I love it and it is definitely a title that is worth your time and money.

 I’ll even recommend this as a blind buy, and I rarely recommend blind buying anime because it’s so expensive, but you can always wait for a sale to get a big discount.
-Either way, you can pick this up and enjoy it, but if you’re really unsure, you can watch this on FunimationNow or Crunchyroll to see if you’ll like it.
+Either way, you can pick this up and enjoy it, but if you’re really unsure, you can watch this on FunimationNow to see if you’ll like it.
 I loved it but not everyone will.
 Make your decision after you’ve finished the first mystery arc.

 Gosick is one that I will always have fond memories of, and I loved everything about it, especially the ending.